jamesdaniels/MoProPro/README.md

     Usage: mopropro [options] UDID name

-    You must provide credentials, either through the command line options or in a YAML file named '.mopropro'
+    You must provide credentials, either through the command line options or in a YAML file (in the current working directory) named '.mopropro'

     You can also use stdin to provide multiple device entries For example: 'cat devices.yml | mopropro'